-- The foreign national is a pending family-reunification sponsor with an EU national who is the holder of Annex 19b (Art.
+- The foreign national is a pending family-reunification, the sponsor is an adult with an EU nationality (Art.
 16).

 - The foreign national is the spouse of a Belgian, or of a national of a member state of the European Economic Area who has received an Annex 15 as a frontier worker (Art.
 17).

 - The foreign national has a certificate of registration – Model A:

 - non-EU national family sponsor (family reunion?) under investigation (Art.18,1°)